Rumble Fish: Critical response

-On review aggregation website Rotten Tomatoes, Rumble Fish holds an approval rating of 75% based on 36 reviews, with an average score of 6.3/10.
-The site's critical consensus reads, "Rumble Fish frustrates even as it intrigues, but director Francis Ford Coppola's strong visual style helps compensate for a certain narrative stasis."
-On Metacritic, the film has a weighted average score of 63 out of 100, based on 8 critics, indicating "generally favorable reviews."

 Jay Scott wrote for The Globe and Mail, "Francis Coppola, bless his theatrical soul, may have the commercial sense of a newt, but he has the heart of a revolutionary, and the talent of a great artist."
 Jack Kroll in his review for Newsweek stated: "Rumble Fish is a brilliant tone poem ...
 Rourke's Motorcycle Boy is really a young god with a mortal wound, a slippery assignment Rourke handles with a fierce delicacy.".
 David Thomson has written that Rumble Fish is "maybe the most satisfying film Coppola made after Apocalypse Now".
-Francis Ford Coppola's daughter, filmmaker Sofia Coppola, famously named it as her favorite among her father's movies in an interview with The Guardian.
+Sofia Coppola named it as her favorite among her father's movies in an interview with The Guardian.
 Coppola himself has variously called it his favorite of his own movies and as among his three favorites, saying it "was the film I really wanted to make".

 Film critic Roger Ebert gave the film three-and-a-half out of four stars and wrote, "I thought Rumble Fish was offbeat, daring, and utterly original.
 Who but Coppola could make this film?
 And, of course, who but Coppola would want to?"
 In her review for The New York Times, Janet Maslin wrote that "the film is so furiously overloaded, so crammed with extravagant touches, that any hint of a central thread is obscured".
 Gary Arnold in The Washington Post wrote, "It's virtually impossible to be drawn into the characters' identities and conflicts at even an introductory, rudimentary level, and the rackety distraction of an obtrusive experimental score ... frequently makes it impossible to comprehend mere dialogue".
 Time magazine's Richard Corliss wrote, "In one sense, then, Rumble Fish is Coppola's professional suicide note to the movie industry, a warning against employing him to find the golden gross.
 No doubt: this is his most baroque and self-indulgent film.
 It may also be his bravest."
-David Denby in New York and Andrew Sarris in The Village Voice gave the film harsh reviews.
+David Denby in New York and Andrew Sarris in The Village Voice gave the film harsh reviews.Rumble Fish earned 77% based on 39 reviews at Rotten Tomatoes.
+The site's consensus states: "Rumble Fish frustrates even as it intrigues, but director Francis Ford Coppola's strong visual style helps compensate for a certain narrative stasis."
+The film has a weighted average score of 63/100 on Metacritic.